ssh4net/MeshRepair/README.md

 | 50M tris | 500 | 100 verts | 1-3 min |

 **Note**: Performance depends on hole boundary size, not total mesh size.
+The partitioned filler runs by default; partitions are capped by hole count and an edge budget (`--min-edges`, default 100) to avoid oversharding small holes.
+Adjust `--threads` and `--min-edges` together for best throughput.

 ## Examples